 Choosing the right career means considering many important factors.
 Fortunately, there is information available to assist you.

-The Department of Labor has some very good information available on their website at www.mynextmove.org/vets, which you may find helpful.
-The My Next Move for Vets site is one of the nation’s primary sources of occupational information.
+The Department of Labor has some very good information available My Next Move for Vets, which you may find helpful.
+The site is one of the nation’s primary sources of occupational information.
 Central to the site is the ability to browse careers by industry database which contains information on hundreds of standardized and occupation-specific descriptors.
 The database, available to the public at no cost, is updated by surveying a broad range of workers from each occupation.
 The database also provides a search engine to find careers similar to your military job and a set of valuable assessment instruments for workers and students looking to find or change careers.
-To access the My Next Move for Vets website click here.

 VA would also be pleased to assist with your decision by providing free counseling to: